-Judson ISD, in collaboration with the San Antonio Mobile Mental Wellness Collaborative, provides a school-based mental wellness program that addresses mental health, grief, substance abuse.
-Services include individual, group, family, grief, and substance-use counseling services for students enrolled in JISD, family members of students, and school personnel.
+Judson ISD, in collaboration with the San Antonio Mobile Mental Wellness Collaborative, provides a school-based mental wellness program that addresses mental health, grief, and substance abuse.
+Services include individual, group, family, grief, and substance use counseling services to students enrolled in JISD, family members of students, and school personnel.

-Texas Child Access Through Telemedicine ( TCHATT) provides short-term ( typically 5 -10 sessions) virtual mental health services that include medication management and counseling/therapy services.
-If long-term services are needed after services are provided, TCHATT staff refer the student to another community provider or family insurance-based counselor.
+- Texas Child Access Through Telemedicine ( TCHATT) provides short-term ( typically 5 -10 sessions) virtual mental health services to include medication management and counseling/therapy services.
+If long-term services are needed after services are provided, TCHATT staff refer students to another community provider or family insurance-based counselor.
 Services are free and provided year-round.
 Services are provided at campus either before or after school or during a non-core class.

-Anew Family Counseling Center provides counseling services for students with high suicide or homicide ideation and no access to or on a wait list for counseling services.
-Services are provided at campus either before or after school or during a non-core class.
+- Crossing Bridges, Positive Insight, and Pursuing Joy provide counseling services for students' general counseling and no access or on a wait list for counseling services.
+Services are provided at the campus before or after school or during a non-core class.

-Family Service Association – Early Childhood Well-Being Program (ECWP) This program provides support to PK-Kinder through classroom observations, student observations, individual and family counseling, staff and parent trainings.
+- Family Service Association – Early Childhood Well-being Program ( ECWB) (PK-Kinder only) This program provides support through classroom observations, student observations, individual and family counseling and staff and parent trainings.
 Services are provided at school and at home.